bayyangjie/Insurance-Dashboard-Analysis/README.md

-# Insurance-Dashboard-Analysis
+# Insurance Dashboard Analysis
-This analysis aims to discover what were the reasons that contributed to the losses of an insurance company. <br>

 ![Dashboard](https://github.com/bayyangjie/Insurance-Dashboard-Analysis/blob/main/images/dashboard_overall.png)

+# Objective
+The aim of this project is to identify the key factors that contributed to the losses experienced by the insurance company EIC.
+By analyzing various insurance-related metrics, the goal is to uncover insights that collectively explain the downturn in the company’s business performance. <br>

 # Data Transformation
 Data quality issues were identified in the table count of opened and closed policies.
 Invalid values '1' had to be cleaned up. <br>